CrystalFerrai/IcarusResourceRespawn/readme.md

 ## Features

-This prgram modifies a prospect save file and respawns the following types of resources:
+This program modifies a prospect save file and respawns various resources.
-* Voxel nodes - includes ores and rocks.
-May include cave entrance blockers, haven't checked.
-* Trees
-* Foliage - includes things like food plants and bushes

 This should work for any type of prospect.
 It doesn't matter if it is a mission or an open world.

 ## Releases